sevdaimany/AUT_Mail/README.md

 # AUTMail Bot

-Description: Telegram bot for fetching the newly received emails from Amirkabir University of Technology webmail with some cats presence for sure 🐈
+Telegram bot for fetching the newly received emails from Amirkabir University of Technology webmail with some cats presence for sure 🐈

 With this bot, you’ll get notified on your telegram whenever a new message pops up.